christiangallego/Change-Calculator/README.md

 ### Installing

-Clone this repository by running the following command on terminal:
+Clone this repository by running the following command in your terminal:

 `git clone git@github.com:christiangallego/Change-Calculator.git`

-Then download the project dependencies by running:
+Then download the project dependencies by running this command in your terminal:

 `npm install`

-Finally, launch index.html in the terminal or simply open ./index.html in your browser of choice.
+Finally, launch index.html or simply open ./index.html in your browser of choice.

-### Testing
+## Testing

 To run the tests: